ujunwa-DS/Boston-crime-analysis/README.md

 Exploratory data analysis was done with matplotlib to see trends of crime both in relation to time, month, days, years.
-The clean data was exported to local file and imported to Power BI for dashboard building where the following was visualized.
+The cleaned data was exported to local file and imported to Power BI for dashboard building where the following was visualized.

 Time with most crime occurrence=4-7pm

 Months with high crime = third quarter of the year (July to September).

-The most committed type of crime which is part three UCR (minor crime) total number of shooting =981
+The most committed type of crime which is part three UCR (minor crime)

+Total number of shooting =981

 Year with highest crime = 2017

 Street with high crime rate which is Washington stree etc